-The Company was listed on the ASX in March 2016.
-The Company undertook a board performance assessment in December 2016 and concluded that the board composition is appropriate for the current activities of the Group.
+The Company undertook a board performance assessment in December 2018 and concluded that the board composition is appropriate for the current activities of the Group.

 - (a) have and disclose a process for periodically evaluating the performance of its senior executives; and - (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.